wamfever/erc1155-minter-test/README.md

 - Remove whitelist (owner only)
 - Mint (minter only)
 - Burn (all connected users)
+- (additional) Balance of token with id 1

 ## CSS
 We use the styled-components package in order to create the CSS for the components and screens.
 Each component or screen will be child of a folder with the same name and will have a ``.style.tsx`` sibling.